mboroff/testbuildn1mmdashboard/README.md

 # testbuildn1mmdashboard

-These files will update the raspberry pi code, add node-red, add git, add sqlite3, build the qsos databae, open the editor to settings.js to modify the project option to true.
+These files will update the raspberry pi code, add node-red, add sqlite3, build the qsos database, open the editor to settings.js to modify the project option to true.
 The reboot the Pi.

 Prepare a new raspberry pi image.